Having survived the trickery of uncle Laban and the enmity of his brother Esau, Jacob finally returned to his homeland.

 In what way was Jacob shalem?
 The Talmud explains that he was “whole in body, whole in money, whole in his Torah knowledge” (Shabbat 33b).

 According to the medieval commentator Rashi, these three areas are directly related to Jacob’s previous ordeals.
 Physically — Jacob healed from the lameness the stranger had afflicted upon him in their mysterious struggle at Peniel.
-Financially — he did not lack money, despite the expensive gifts he had offered this brother Esau.
+Financially — he did not lack money, despite the expensive gifts he had offered his brother Esau.
 And spiritually — he had not forgotten his Torah learning, despite the long years of intensive labor at Laban’s house.

 In truth, Jacob’s wholeness was not to be found in any quantitative accomplishments.
 It could not be measured by how fast he could run, by the number of sheep he owned, or by the number of scholarly discussions he had memorized.
-Rather, Jacob’s wholeness was in his holistic approach towards these diverse spheres.
+Rather, Jacob’s wholeness was in his holistic approach toward these diverse spheres.

 People think that the pursuit of excellence in one field entails neglecting other areas.
 A person who seeks perfect health and physical strength will come to the realization that one needs money to attain this goal.
 But the pursuit of wealth can become such an all-absorbing goal that it may come at the expense of one’s original objective – good health.
 Ironically, the anxiety to acquire wealth can end up ruining one’s health.